tworrell/reactApp/README.md

  2. ```cd``` into the directory and run ```npm install```
  3. Run ```npm start```, which should start a local server at localhost:3000.

-Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.